ADU For Sale

 Pending legislation will make permitting ADUs (tiny homes and backyard cottages) easier!

-The City of Alameda, Alameda Tiny Homes and The California State Legislature agree that the production of Accessory Dwelling Units (ADUs) is an important strategy in the effort to reduce the overall cost of housing in California.
+The City of Alameda, Alameda Tiny Homes and The California State Legislature agree that the production of Accessory Dwelling Units (ADUs) is an important strategy in the effort to reduce the overall cost of housing in California, and understanding the ADU permit legislation is key.

 According to UC Berkeley’s Urban Displacement Project, “Recent state efforts to incentivize the construction of ADUs have resulted in more communities and families building ADUs as a cost-efficient way to address the affordable housing crisis.
 By further reducing barriers to ADU approval and construction, this legislation will help add tens of thousands of new units to California’s housing stock.”